mubaraqwahab/algorithms/README.md

 # Algorithms

-A repository of implementations of algorithms I learn.
+A repository of implementations of common algorithms I learn.